-c.
-In October 2019, the Company signed a contract with Airbus S.A.S. to purchase eleven A321neo aircraft and an option to purchase five A321neo aircraft.
-The total list price of the eleven aircraft is US\$1,676,413 thousand, and the list price of the option to purchase five aircraft is US\$769,922 thousand.
-The expected delivery periods of the eleven aircraft are from 2024 to 2026.
-As of December 31, 2021, the list price had been paid in the amount of US\$32,578 thousand (recognized as prepayments for aircraft).
-In October 2019, the Company signed a contract with International Aero Engines Company to purchase four backup engines of A321neo.
-As of December 31, 2021, one out of the four backup engines has been delivered.
+f.
+In October 2019, Tigerair Taiwan Co., Ltd. signed a contract with Airbus S.A.S. to purchase seven A320neo aircraft and an option to purchase two A320neo aircraft.
+The total list price of the seven aircraft is US\$729,746 thousand, and the list price of the option to purchase two aircraft is US\$208,499 thousand.
+The expected delivery period of the seven aircraft ranges from 2025 to 2027.
+As of December 31, 2022, the list price has been paid in the amount of US\$18,549 thousand (recognized as prepayments for aircraft).
+In addition, in December 2019, Tigerair Taiwan Co., Ltd. signed a contract with International Aero Engines Company to purchase two backup engines of A320neo aircraft.
+The total list price of the two engines is US\$27,345 thousand.
+As of December 31, 2022, one out of the two backup engines has been delivered, and the other was expected to be delivered in 2025.
 The Group also signed related aircraft lease agreement, please refer to Note 21.